kelonye/ember-mongoose/Readme.md

 or alternatively, use `lib/client/index.js` if not.

-Finally, you can then use the `Ember-Data` store to perfom api calls, e.g.:
+Finally, you can then use the `Ember-Data` store to perfom API calls, e.g.:

 ```js